OmniThink: Expanding Knowledge Boundaries in Machine Writing through Thinking: OmniThink

-In this phase, OmniThink reflects the newly retrieved information in all leaf nodes $L_{m+1} = \{ N_0,...N_n \}$.
-The information retrieved from each leaf node is analyzed, filtered, and synthesized to distill the core insights $I_{m+1} = \{ \text{INS}_0,..., \text{INS}_n \}$.
-These refined insights are then incorporated into the conceptual pool $\mathcal{P}_m$, which is continuously updated and enriched throughout the process as follows:
+In this phase, OmniThink reflects the newly retrieved information in all leaf nodes $L_{m+1} = \{ N_0,...N_n \}$ to update its cognitive framework, which is represented as conceptual pool.
+The information from leaf nodes is analyzed, filtered, and synthesized to distill the core insights $I_{m+1} = \{ \text{INS}_0,..., \text{INS}_n \}$.
+These distilled insights are then incorporated into the conceptual pool $\mathcal{P}_m$, which is continuously updated and enriched throughout the process as follows:

-Using the updated conceptual pool $\mathcal{P}_{m+1}$, OmniThink further expands the leaf nodes of the information tree iteratively.
+Using the updated conceptual pool $\mathcal{P}_{m+1}$, which represents the LLM's expanded cognition boundary on the topic, OmniThink further expands the leaf nodes of the information tree iteratively.

-This iterative cycle of expansion and reflection continues until OmniThink determines that sufficient information has been acquired or a predefined maximum retrieval depth $K$ has been reached.
-It ensures that the acquired information is relevant, detailed, and diverse, providing a robust foundation for generating structured and information-rich articles.
-The pseudo code of Expansion and Reflection can be found at Algorithm~\ref{alg:OmniThink}.
+The iterative cycle of expansion and reflection continues until OmniThink determines that sufficient information has been acquired or the predefined maximum retrieval depth $K$ is reached.
+More details about the termination conditions can be found in Appendix \ref{appendix:decision}.
+During this process, as the Information Tree and Conceptual Pool are continuously expanded, the Information Boundary and Cognition Boundary are progressively expanded.